sky-uk/supercell/README.md

    @import "objects.layout";
    ```
 2. **The method used to manage rogue whitespace between `inline-block` elements.**
-   Because Layout uses `inline-block` (which gives us a number of ways of
+   Because Supercell uses `inline-block` (which gives us a number of ways of
    manipulating our layouts by using text-level CSS properties), we do have the
    problem of needing to remove the whitespace that is left in between each
    item.